kemoch/TemperatureForecast/README.md

 # TemperatureForecast
-A Simple high and low temperature prediction model using linear regression.
+A simple high and low temperature prediction model using Linear Regression.